 4. Advanced content edition

 You can add HTML content with a WYSIWYG editor inside each cell.
-Select a cell, on the toolbar click the < > button.
+Select a cell, on the toolbar click the < > icon.

 Now when you edit the cell, you’ll have HTML editor inside.
 Image and HTML are available.

 The cells can also be merged.
 Select 2 cells or more then do a right click, a menu will allows you to do the merging.